mayank-hassija/mayank-hassija/README.md

 <!-- quote-start -->
 <div align="center">

-> *the best opportunities in life are the ones we create. goal setting provides for you the opportunity to create an extraordinary life.*
+> *true knowledge exists in knowing that you know nothing.*

 </div>
 <!-- quote-end -->